apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 be heard throughout McLeod Ganj.
 There are lots of shops and restaurants around, geared towards both Indian and foreign tourists.
 Most probably you'll find something to your liking.
 The main gompa (meditation/lecture hall) can hold a bit over 100 people, and it's quite cozy.
 Their sound system is pretty good, and the acoustics are great.
-Apart from that, there's a libray and several other meditation places around the centre.
+Apart from that, there's a library and several other meditation places around the centre.

 | Main Gompa                                                                                                                                  | Meditation Hall                                                                                                                           |